-Democratic Donor Ed Buck Accused Of Running A Drug Den After 3rd Man ODs
+Democratic Donor Ed Buck Accused Of Running A Drug Den After A 3rd Man ODs

 Prosecutors opted not to file charges against Buck related to Moore's death.
 Earlier this year, Moore's mother, LaTisha Nixon, filed a wrongful death lawsuit against Buck and Los Angeles County officials.
 She says Dean's death could have been avoided if authorities had charged Buck in 2017.

 For more than two years, activists have said Buck wasn't charged with a crime because he is white, wealthy and politically connected.
-Now they're welcoming news that he's been arrested.
+Now they're welcoming news that he has been arrested.

-"We're just completely ecstatic," writer and activist Jasmyne Cannick says via Twitter.
+"We're just completely ecstatic," writer and activist Jasmyne Cannick said via Twitter.
 "Black gay men's lives matter.
 The whole black LGBT community is going to be celebrating this evening because our lives matter."

-Cannick, who has pointedly accused prosecutors and the sheriff's department of failing to stop a violent predator, has collected a trove of evidence against Buck, publishing interviews and other materials online.
-The next step, in her view, is for him to face additional charges related to Moore's and Dean's deaths.
+Cannick, who has pointedly accused prosecutors and the Los Angeles County Sheriff's Department of failing to stop a violent predator, says she has collected a trove of evidence against Buck, publishing interviews and other materials online.
+The next step, in her view, is for him to face additional charges related to the deaths of Moore and Dean.

-After Dean's death earlier this year, Buck's attorney, Seymour Amster, insisted his client is innocent of any crimes.
+After Dean died earlier this year, Buck's attorney, Seymour Amster, insisted his client is innocent of any crimes.

 "This is not a situation where Mr. Buck has caused a death," Amster said.
 "This is a situation where Mr. Buck has had longtime friends who unfortunately do not handle their life well."

-Prosecutors are recommending that bail for Buck, 65, should be set at $4 million.
+Prosecutors are recommending that bail for Buck should be set at $4 million.

-"I remain deeply concerned for the safety of people whose life circumstances may make them more vulnerable to criminal predators," Los Angeles County District Attorney Jackie Lacey says, adding that new evidence from the recent overdose of a 37-year-old man at Buck's apartment had prompted her to OK filing charges against Buck.
+"I remain deeply concerned for the safety of people whose life circumstances may make them more vulnerable to criminal predators," Los Angeles County District Attorney Jackie Lacey said, adding that new evidence from the recent overdose of the 37-year-old man at Buck's apartment had prompted her to approve filing charges against Buck.